leonardvetter/random_tree_simulation/README.md

 3. Apply the Vervaat-transform $\mathcal{V}((X_1,\dots,X_n))$.

-For the first step, Devroye \cite{Devroye_2012} proposed an efficient sampling method.
+For the first step, (Devroye)[https://www.researchgate.net/publication/220617715_Simulating_Size-constrained_GaltonWatson_Trees] proposed an efficient sampling method.
 The idea is to sample for each $i\in \{-1,0,1,2,\dots\}$ the number of jumps of size $i$, instead of sampling the jumps directly.
 Then, one creates a vector of the jumps in some order and applies a random permutation.

 For this method, one samples a multinomial random vector $(N_{-1},N_0,N_1,N_2,\dots)$ with parameters $(n,\mu_0,\mu_1,\mu_2,\mu_3,\dots)$.
 For $i \geq -1$ the random variable $N_i$ is the number of jumps of size $i$.
 We can calculate the sum of the increments by